liquity/dev/README.md

 ## Rewards From Liquidations

-Stability Pool depositors earn rewards in ether over time.
+Stability Pool depositors earn rewards in Ether over time, as liquidated debt is cancelled with their deposit.
 When they withdraw all or part of their deposited tokens, or top up their deposit, they system sends them their accumulated ETH gains.

-Similarly, a CDP’s accumulated rewards from liquidations are automatically applied when the owner performs any operation - e.g. adding/withdrawing collateral, or issuing/repaying CLV.
+Similarly, a CDP’s accumulated rewards from liquidations are automatically applied to the CDP when the owner performs any operation - e.g. adding/withdrawing collateral, or issuing/repaying CLV.

 ## Recovery Mode

 Recovery Mode kicks in when the total collateral ratio (TCR) of the system falls below 150%.

-During Recovery Mode, liquidation conditions are relaxed, and the system blocks issuance of new CLV.
-Recovery Mode is structured to incentivise borrowers to behave in ways that promptly raise the TCR back above 150%.
+During Recovery Mode, liquidation conditions are relaxed, and the system blocks issuance of new CLV, and withdrawal of collateral.
+Recovery Mode is structured to incentivize borrowers to behave in ways that promptly raise the TCR back above 150%.

-Recovery Mode is designed to incentivise collateral top-ups, and also itself acts as a self-negating deterrent: the possibility of it actually guides the system away from ever reaching it.
+Recovery Mode is designed to encourage collateral top-ups, and also itself acts as a self-negating deterrent: the possibility of it occurring actually guides the system away from ever reaching it.

 ## Project Structure